Sustainability in 2017- Are We at a Tipping Point to Become Mainstream?

 That’s a serious threat to all this positive energy.
 If it turns out that these programmes have only a limited positive impact – or even worse, a negative impact – that can hit you in the back like a boomerang.
 Not knowing how to measure progress can lead to situations where everyone is focusing on the same driver, like recycling in a circular economy, while in practice there are many more, and potentially more important, hotspots.

-The Need for Fact-based Decisions
+Quality Data and The Need for Fact-based Decisions

 The need for data to fuel these insights has only become bigger.
 Robust methods and tools are needed, more than ever, to turn data into meaningful insights.
 Sector initiatives, like The Sustainability Consortium and the Sustainable Apparel Coalition, are putting a lot of effort in providing data, tools and methods so their members use the right facts to make strategic decisions about risk, reputation, cost savings and innovation.
 Government initiatives like the European Commission’s PEFCR/OEFSR pilots and UNEP’s GLAD initiative to create a global LCI Database platform are also paving the way forward.
 These life-cycle-thinking-based approaches help companies to assess their environmental and social impact.